Serving

 Porsche's Overall Wins at Le Mans

-Porsche’s first recorded overall win comes in 1970.
-Hans Herrmann and Richard Attwood shared the driving of car #23, a 917K, a "Kurzheck"---"Short tail."
+Porsche’s first overall win comes in 1970.
+Hans Herrmann and Richard Attwood shared the driving of a 917K ("Kurzheck"---"Short tail") car #23 seen below.
 They covered 2,863.2 miles at an average speed of 119.3 mph.
-Rain dampened speeds. ("Overall" refers to the farthest distance covered by any class car.
+Rain dampened speeds.
+"Overall" refers to the farthest distance covered by any class car.
 Porsche's first class win was with a modified 356, car #46, on the 23rd of June,1951.
-They finished 20th overall.)
+They finished 20th overall.

 Photo credit: Porsche AG